RAM AND THE HE-GOAT

 Persian Empire.
 In fact, the king of Persia actually bore the head of a ram into battle!

-My, the amazingly accurate pictures and predictions that we find in prophetic Scripture!
+My, what amazingly accurate pictures and predictions we find in prophetic Scripture!

 When the clash between

-Greece and Persia came about, Medo-Persia didn't stand a chance.
+Greece and Persia actually came about, Medo-Persia didn't have a chance.
 Alexander the

 at Gaugamela in 331 BC.
 This is history ...

 but it was foretold in Daniel in the Word of God nearly 200 years before it actually occurred!

 May we step aside here for a moment?
 The Bible prophesies

 is yet another

 conqueror who shall come one day.
 His name will be the King of Kings and Lord of Lords

 (Revelation 19).
 When he arrives, he will make the speed of Alexander's